George Washington Baines House

 George Washington Baines was the father of Joseph Wilson Baines, who was the father of Rebekah Baines, mother of Lyndon B. Johnson.
 A Baptist minister, Rev. Baines had been president of Baylor University, and traveled for the Baptist State Convention when he built this house around 1866.
-The Greek Revival style house is a frame one-and-one-half-story structure.
+The Greek Revival style house is a one-and-one-half-story frame structure.
 The front of the house features a double-door transomed entrance.
 The porch is supported by square columns.
-Baines lived in this house until his death in 1883.
+Baines lived in this house from 1870 to 1882.
+Reverend Baines, his second wife Cynthia, daughter Anna Melissa, and son Taliaferro (Tollie) lived at the home.

+The Baines House Bed, Breakfast & Beyond Inn formerly operated at the property.
+It described the home as an "original Greek revival, Texas dogtrot style home with [a] salt box roof".